 High School Equivalency Test (HiSET)

-Motlow State Community College offers the GED (General Educational Development) and HiSET (High School Equivalency Test).
-The GED test is computer-based format only.
+Motlow State Community College offers the HiSET (High School Equivalency Test).
 The HiSET is available in both computer-and paper-based format.
-Please read the information below to decide which tests best suits your needs for a High School Equivalency diploma.
+HiSET is accepted by the State of Tennessee in regards to issuing the High School Equivalency diploma, transcripts, or verification.